Mohsnmonji/mohsnmonji.github.io/_pages/Curriculum Vitae.md

 - **Research Assistant**, Department of Sociology and Anthropology, Concordia University (2022-2023)
    *Research assistant to Professor Marie-Pier Joly in a project on employment, underemployment, and the mental health of immigrants in Canada.*
 - **Research Assistant**, Applied Artificial Intelligence Institute, Concordia University (Jun-Sep 2023)
-  *Research assistant to Professor Tristan Glatard, Canada Research Chair on Big Data for Neuroinformatics and the co-director of the Applied Artificial Intelligence Institute.
-Conducted research on Gender Equity in AI, leading to the development of a set of normative principles for gender equity in AI.*
+  *Research assistant to Professor Tristan Glatard, Canada Research Chair on Big Data for Neuroinformatics and the co-director of the Applied Artificial Intelligence Institute in a project on gender equity in AI.*
   *Available at: [Normative Principles for Gender Equity in AI](https://affectingmachines.net/)*
 - **Contributing Author**, All Tech is Human, Responsible Artificial Intelligence Working Group (2023)
   *Contributed to writing the Responsible AI Section of the 2023 Responsible Tech Guide.*